LLNL/merlin/docs/source/modules/advanced_topics/advanced_topics.rst

          cmd: |
            $(PYTHON) $(SPECROOT)/faker_sample.py -n 200 -outfile=$(MERLIN_INFO)/samples.csv

-NOTE FOR ME: replace samples/step cmds with something else that's more interesting maybe use faker and use post-process to look at statistics of the names generated off of 10k samples or something? -> could extend it to multiple sample counts, scaling up until repeats start showing up to estimate total number of names in the dict it uses?
-Also could do something with monte carlo methods or fractals?

-The actual invocation of this workflow can be handled multiple ways: manually launch batch allocations before starting workers, or use Maestro to automate everything:

-...
+..
    NOTES: encode virtual envs in the spec/workflow: only the first call to merlin run will get the host venv, subsequent ones

    RECURSIVE WORKFLOWS: if exit condition isn't working, terminating workers can be difficult
    - have another shell open at least to purge the queues and stop the workers

-When running new workflows, be careful with the path: otherwise it will run it in that step Can info message spam be reduced?  -> nice to see just the echo/print output in the commands...

 Multi-machine workflows
 +++++++++++++++++++++++